Go make this easy Chicken Cordon Bleu for dinner tonight! I’m not even kidding. It’s completely delicious, and the sauce is to die for!

 - Cajun Chicken Pasta

 - Chicken Breast Supreme

 Parmesan-Dijon Cream Sauce

 - Preheat oven to 350 degrees F. Coat a 9-inch x 13-inch baking dish with non-stick cooking spray.

 - In a medium bowl, combine the bread crumbs and melted butter; set aside.

 - Layer each chicken breast with 2 slices of ham so the entire top of the chicken is covered.
-Place two half pieces of cheese over the chicken, staggering them, so that the entire breast is covered.
-Sprinkle bread crumbs evenly over the top of each chicken breast.
+Break each cheese slice in half and layer over the ham staggering them so that the entire breast is covered.
+Sprinkle breadcrumbs evenly over the top of each chicken breast.

 - Remove the chicken from the oven.
 Place each breast on a plate and top with sauce.
 Sprinkle with parsley, if desired.